Ever tried hooking up speakers only to find your wire was just a little bit too short? What a frustrating feeling!

 Splicing speaker wire by soldering

-This is hands-down the most reliable way to extend & splice speaker as when done properly soldered wire is extremely strong.
+This is hands-down the most reliable way to extend & splice speaker wire.
+When done properly soldered wire is extremely strong.

 How to solder speaker wire